About the Acupuncturist

 - I practice advanced pulse diagnosis with every patient.
 My passion in Chinese Medicine is achieving crystal clarity when it comes to diagnosis, in order to best help my patients get better.

 - I have a deep interest in the Classical texts of Chinese Medicine, which in my opinion, greatly enriches the quality of results that a practitioner is able to achieve for their patients.
-Without a study of the classic texts, much information is lost.
+Without a study of the classic texts, much information is lost, and the practice of this form of medicine can be too superficial.

 So, that’s the story of how I became an acupuncturist.

-I think I’m doing a form of work that’s in line with my destiny in life, and I love nothing more than seeing patients experience improvements with their health and wellness.
+I think I’m doing a form of work that’s in line with my destiny in life, and I love nothing more than getting it right in clinic, and seeing patients experience great improvements with their health and wellness.

 – Scott Schauland,